- Clear away brain fog

 I suggest you start by taking a few minutes to sit quietly and ask your Higher Self two questions, “What do I want?” and “What is my purpose?”
 Ask them at the beginning of the year and also regularly as you progress through the year noticing the changes as you grow and evolve.
 When asking these questions, see if you can move beyond the ego and its materialistic desires and discover what your soul yearns for and how your purpose not only supports your spiritual journey but also the world around you.
 Form your answers into a simple sentence and repeat it before your daily meditation and before going to sleep at night.
 Release the outcome into the field of infinite possibilities and let the universe take care of the rest.

-One thing not to do in the new year is to wish things were like they were sometime in the past.
+One thing not to do in the new year is to wish things were like they were some time in the past.
 They are not and never will be, now is the time to stay alert to the new opportunities, to boldly go where you’ve never been before.
 And remember that some of life’s greatest blessings arrive in unexpected ways.

 Be kind and gentle with yourself.
-Get enough rest, regular exercise and eat a healthy diet.
+Get enough rest, regular exercise, and eat a healthy diet.
 Listen to your body and try to avoid things that cause you discomfort.
 Now you’ve released your bad habits, you have space to introduce some good ones.
 If you can’t think of any, perhaps take this advice from Lord Buddha, “Life is very short, so break your silly ego, forgive quickly, believe slowly, love truly, laugh loudly and never avoid anything that makes you smile”.

 Spend time with people who you find uplifting.
 Be open and listen to other points of view but don’t allow others to control your life.
-Speak from your inner truth, be yourself, and resist becoming entangled in the stories your ego creates for you or those we are bombarded with from the news and social media.
+Speak from your inner truth, be yourself, and resist becoming entangled in the stories your ego creates for you or those you are bombarded with from the news and social media.
 Be prepared to look beyond the obvious, you never know what wondrous magic you might discover.

 There will be challenges but nothing you can’t handle.
 Live your life consciously.
 Don’t make rash decisions.
 Be patient, you have eternity.
 Live in the Love and Light, which you can breathe from your Higher Self and in through the crown chakra.
 Fill yourself and surround yourself with them.
 Let Love dissolve your fears, let Light dispel your darkness.
 A Buddhist proverb says, “If you are facing in the right direction, all you need do is keep walking”.
 Let Love and Light illuminate your path.